datag/pkgbox/README.md

 pkgbox is a software build toolbox which eases configuring, compiling and installing software.

-It is heavily inspired by the [Gentoo Portage ebuild](http://www.gentoo.org/proj/en/devrel/handbook/handbook.xml?part=2&chap=1) system.
+It is inspired by the [Gentoo Portage ebuild](http://www.gentoo.org/proj/en/devrel/handbook/handbook.xml?part=2&chap=1) system.
 However, it does not resolve dependencies by itself as it should be seen as a handy utility for building software from source and not as a package manager nor a complete solution.